OpenIndiana/oi-docs/docs/contrib/tools.md

 * master
 * gh-pages

-Development occurs in the master branch and the site is published to the gh-pages branch, where the content becomes available via GitHub Pages.
+Development occurs in the master branch.

-## Docs Site Build Environment

-### Introduction

-< Place Holder >

-## Docs Site Theming and Design

-The OpenIndiana Docs website is built using the MkDocs static site generator framework.
+The gh-pages branch is used to publish the site to GitHub pages.
-CSS styling is managed through the use of a bootstrap derived CSS theming template.
-Bootstrap is a popular CSS framework which makes it easier to develop static websites using predefined HTML elements.
-This site uses the [bootwatch spacelab](https://bootswatch.com/spacelab/) theme.

 ## Docs Site Publishing

-< Place Holder for content >
+The OpenIndiana Docs website is at this time manually published by the site owner.
+Soon this will be fully automated using Travis-CI.